Noise-Guided Transport for Imitation Learning: Related Works

-AILBoost \cite{Chang2024-ot} adopt an orthogonal strategy by enhancing DAC through boosting, a classic ensemble learning technique.
-In contrast, \emph{NGT incorporates an inner task centered on predicting a diverse set of random priors} \cite{Osband2014-jn}.
-Taken together, these predictions can also be interpreted as a form of ensemble learning, albeit through a fundamentally different mechanism.
-Prediction tasks based on random priors have proven effective for pseudo-density estimation (PDE).
-PDE from random priors has been used to learn a \emph{novelty} detector that guides exploration in online RL---an approach called Random Network Distillation (RND) \cite{Burda2018-vl}.
-PDE from random priors has also been used to learn an \emph{expert} detector that guides imitation in offline IL.
-This approach is called Random Expert Distillation (RED) \cite{Wang2019-pd}.
-PDE could also be geared towards out-of-distribution (OOD) avoidance, also called anti-exploration, in offline RL.
-Notably, \citet{Rezaeifar2022-ma} reports that RND is ineffective for anti-exploration in continuous control tasks in offline RL \cite{Rezaeifar2022-ma}.
-However, later findings \cite{Nikulin2023-gu} showed that it performs well when the predictor and prior networks use specific asymmetric architectures that learn separate representations for states and actions before merging them.
-In this work, we demonstrate that \emph{NGT can leverage random priors} for continuous control \emph{beyond feature engineering}. \citet{Ciosek2020-bq} provides theoretical grounding for RND, analyzing concentration properties that characterize the conditions under which the difference between the prior and predictor vanishes.
-We expand on related works further in \textsc{Appendix}~\ref{apdx:rw}.
+\paragraph{Learning from random priors.} This principle has appeared in several contexts.
+Early work on randomized value functions showed that injecting fixed random components into value estimates can act as an implicit Bayesian prior and improve generalization \citep{Osband2014-jn}.
+Randomized prior functions formalized this idea by adding a fixed random network to the value function and interpreting the residual as the learnable component \citep{Osband2018-rq}.
+A similar mechanism underlies prediction-based pseudo-density estimation (PDE) methods such as Random Network Distillation (RND), where the predictor is trained to match a frozen random target and the prediction error captures distributional mismatch as novelty for exploration \citep{Burda2018-vl}.
+Such PDE from random priors has also been used to learn an \emph{expert} detector that guides imitation in offline IL, in an approach called Random Expert Distillation (RED) \citep{Wang2019-pd}.
+Alternatively, such PDE could also be geared towards out-of-distribution (OOD) avoidance, also called anti-exploration, in offline RL.
+Notably, \citet{Rezaeifar2022-ma} reports that RND is ineffective for anti-exploration in continuous control tasks in offline RL.
+However, later findings showed that it performs well when the predictor and prior networks use specific asymmetric architectures that learn separate representations for states and actions before merging them \citep{Nikulin2023-gu}.
+In this work, we demonstrate that NGT can leverage random priors for continuous control beyond feature engineering.
+In addition, \citet{Ciosek2020-bq} provides theoretical grounding for RND, analyzing concentration properties that characterize the conditions under which the difference between the prior and predictor vanishes.